Tidogo/OOPRPG/README.md

 9. Save/Load system

 # Future Features
-1. Stats/Character Info form
-2. Rest at tavern after battles to regain health
+1. Rest at tavern after battles to regain health
-3. Use Item in battles
+2. Use Item in battles
-4. Stat point counter in character creation
+3. Stat point counter in character creation

 # Bugs
 There's probably a ton, I'll add them as I find them.
 If you find any, please tell me!